-Cameo appearances: Andrés Ruzo (National Geographic explorer), Michelle Lee (former Director of the US Patent & Trademark Office), Linda Rottenberg (Endeavor)
+Cameo appearances: Andrés Ruzo (National Geographic Explorer), Michelle Lee (former director of the US Patent & Trademark Office), Linda Rottenberg (founder, Endeavor)

 Photography Courtesy of SARA BLAKELY